Updates to Candidacy Process for 2020

 Prior to your interview with the Candidates’ Review Panel, you will be required to complete a psychological assessment, which is paid for by Christ College.
 During the Candidates’ Review Panel interview, you will be able to view this assessment.

-Following the interview, the Candidates’ Review Panel will send a report back to your Presbytery.
+Following the interview, the Candidates’ Review Panel will send a report back to your Presbytery who will interview you.
 Presbytery will then make a decision regarding your application to become a candidate.
 If approved, you will be officially recognised as a candidate of the Presbyterian Church of Australian in NSW.

 Step 3: Yearly Assessment of Candidature